Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

 The workbench was sanded with a larger, triangular, sanding pad that again made quick work of sanding the metal surface clear of rust.
 While this could have been done with any type of sander, the Sonicrafter was handy (and I wanted to test it out anyway) and was used to good effect.

 The grout was chipped out with a hammer as well as possible, which meant chunks left behind, and the brick work ground clean and flat with a carbide blade designed for grout.
-Again the work was done quickly, just a minute or two for one brick, and produced a nice surface ready for more grout and a new brick.
+Again, the work was done quickly, just a minute or two for one brick, and it produced a nice surface ready for more grout and a new brick.

 Overall Impressions and Review of the Rockwell Sonicrafter